rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 * $694.5 on payment processing fees
 * $2,167.27 on company overhead like hosting, services, software, hardware, taxes, etc
 * $2,117.39 on accounting, copywriting, design, and other professional services
-* $2,869.75 on marketing, evangelism, and community outreach
+* $2,869.75 on marketing, evangelism, conferences, and community outreach

 ## future plans